3pacc/NTT-PYBOT/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within NTTBOT, please report it responsibly by following these steps:
+If you discover a security vulnerability within NTT-PYBOT, please report it responsibly by following these steps:

 1. **Contact**: Send an email to our security team at [mailnttbot-1](mailto:tribak.anas0@gmail.com) or [mailnttbot-2](mailto:antribak@emeal.nttdata.com) with the details of the vulnerability.